Difference between Alzheimer’s and Dementia

 Alzheimer’s disease

 Alzheimer’s Disease is a condition in which the cognitive skills are slowly but irreversibly eaten away.
 Sadly, those with the disease eventually are unable to complete simple tasks and will require full-time care.
-Detecting Alzheimer’s Disease is important, for many this involves comprehensive tests like PET scans to diagnose accurately.
+Detecting Alzheimer’s disease is important, for many this involves comprehensive tests like PET scans to diagnose accurately.
 For those with suspected atypical dementia more traditional measures are used to diagnose.
-Diagnosing Alzheimer’s Disease two or three areas of cognition are tested for abnormalities.
+Diagnosing Alzheimer’s disease two or three areas of cognition are tested for abnormalities.
 These areas are disorganisation, memory, language and disorientation.

 Why is it important to understand the difference?